patilgirish98/Loan-Prediction-System/README.md

 🔹 Objectives of the Project:

-          🔹 Perform Exploratory Data Analysis (EDA) to understand patterns in loan approval
+ Perform Exploratory Data Analysis (EDA) to understand patterns in loan approval

  Data Cleaning, handling outliers

  Perform feature engineering and encoding of categorical variables

  Visualize key insights using: Bar charts, Boxplots, Histograms, Scatter plots, Correlation heatmaps

  Compare machine learning models: Logistic Regression, Decision Tree, Random Forest

  Select and build the best-performing model (Random Forest)

  Use the trained model to predict loan approval for new applicants

-🚀 Skills Demonstrated in This Project¶
+🚀 Skills Demonstrated in This Project

  Python (Pandas, NumPy, Matplotlib, Seaborn)
  Data Cleaning & EDA
  Feature Engineering
  Machine Learning with Scikit-learn
  Model Evaluation (Accuracy, Confusion Matrix, Classification Report)

-📊 Dataset Description¶
+📊 Dataset Description

-This dataset represents real-world loan application data used to analyze customer profiles and predict whether a loan will be approved or rejected.
+his dataset represents real-world loan application data used to analyze customer profiles and predict whether a loan will be approved or rejected.
 Each row  represents one applicant, and the columns include profile, financial, and asset-related information.

 Key Features in the Dataset:

 no_of_dependents – Number of dependents the applicant has education – Graduate / Not Graduate self_employed – Whether the applicant is self-employed